 Learn to design and create virtual reality environments and applications in one of the fastest moving arenas in the tech industry.
-This course is more than creating entertainment software; it places you at the cutting-edge of new technology and empowers you to shape the future.
+Push boundaries with your ideas and work with our community of artists, animators, composers, designers, programmers, writers and game-makers to create exceptional immersive experiences.

 |Course Duration||3 years|

 You'll gain a detailed knowledge of virtual reality, with opportunities to work on live briefs for real clients, to specialise in a certain area and to market your creations in the real world.

 - Be in a prime position to get your work noticed and have the potential to build a business based on this

 - Learn in one of the largest game development studios of any university in the UK

 - Collaborate with students across all other courses within the Games Academy

 - Work on real briefs for real businesses and develop immersive experiences that move beyond entertainment